Skip to main content

 • Tap the ice box into place with a plastic hammer if the gasket prevents it from fully seating in the rear.

-• Install the two top screws to lock the ice box in place using a 1/4 inch screwdriver.
+• Install the two top screws to lock the ice box in place using a 1/4" nut driver.

 • Route the wire trunk through the icemaker area, then set the icemaker chassis onto the four metal posts and press rearward until it clicks.

-• Don’t press on the icemaker tray area because it’s flimsy, and pull on the chassis if you need to remove it again.
+• Don’t press on the icemaker tray area because it is flimsy, and pull on the chassis if you need to remove it again.

 • Reconnect the two icemaker wire harnesses because they only fit one way due to different connector sizes.